Clean Air Act approval

-To protect against high concentrations of air pollutants at ground level, which could create health effects, the Clean Air Act 1993 allows Local Authorities to control the height of chimneys serving industrial processes.
+To protect against high concentrations of air pollutants at ground level, which could create health effects, legislation allows Local Authorities to control the height of chimneys serving industrial processes.

 The theory behind this is to ensure that emissions from chimneys exit at high levels to aid dispersion and dilution and limit the process of gravity from bringing high concentrations of grit, dust, soot and gases down to ground level.